leoooc/LEAP-Atmospheric-Physics-using-AI-ClimSim/README.md

 ### 5. Conclusion
 The data clearly indicates that mixing 1D-convolutions for local feature extraction with State Space Models (Mamba) and Residual LSTMs for global vertical sequence modeling yields the highest physical accuracy.
 The 8-model ensemble provides the necessary robustness to account for edge-case atmospheric anomalies, securing state-of-the-art emulation performance.

-# Conclusion
-The LEAP Atmospheric Physics AI CLIMSIM project provides a robust starting point for applying seq2seq models to complex environmental challenges.
-Its clear structure, innovative approach, and honest appraisal of both strengths and limitations make it a forward-thinking effort in the realm of climate simulation.
-By addressing the identified opportunities for improvement, this project holds promise for significantly advancing our capabilities in atmospheric prediction and environmental monitoring